 At her first council meeting, Kenchamma was immediately surrounded by the other council members, picked up and physically thrown out of the building onto the street outside.
 She was told that if she wanted to attend meetings, she would need to sit on the step outside so that she didn’t pollute them.

 She did not let this deter her and so she turned up to every single meeting for two years and sat outside.
-Eventually the other council members allowed her to sit inside, and now Kenchamma has brought electricity and fresh water to her village.
+Eventually, the other council members allowed her to sit inside, and now Kenchamma has brought electricity and fresh water to her village.

-Kenchamma’s perseverance and persistent in the face of discrimination led to her ultimate success, and demonstrates to us why it’s important to stay the course when you have a vision to do something big!
+Kenchamma’s perseverance and persistence in the face of discrimination led to her ultimate success, and demonstrates to us why it’s important to stay the course when you have a vision to do something big!